TaireruLLC/gitbase/README.md

 GitBase is a Python package for custom databases powered by GitHub, with encryption using `cryptography`.
 It allows you, as a python developer to have a quick and easy to use database without learning a whole new programming language.
 Furthermore, we offer offline backups for users of your application, this means their data can be saved, loaded, and deleted even if they have no internet.
 Moreover, the online version will be updated based on which file, the offline or online, is the latest.

+# Latest Update:
+* Removed 'wait' from credits so scripts can execute faster

 # Attention Developers:

 We are both excited and grateful to announce that **GitBase** has transitioned to a paid product!
 You can now purchase it directly from our website: [GitBase Product Page](https://tairerullc.vercel.app/apps/gitbase.html).